 One trusted delivery network you already use is your office or home network.
 You can trust it because you are certain:

 - Nobody has hacked the router from outside.
-Thanks to your firewall logs and wireless security systems, you know hackers can’t accessed your network.
+Thanks to your firewall logs and wireless security systems, you know hackers haven’t accessed your network.

 - Third parties haven’t placed malicious devices on the network.
 Unless your building has been broken into, you know your network hasn’t been compromised.